paulina-h734/music-genre-classification/README.md

 ## Files

-- `notebook.ipynb` — full pipeline, from audio loading to evaluation
+- `notebook.ipynb`: full pipeline, from audio loading to evaluation
-- `report.pdf` — the written report, covering the Fourier basis, STFT/DFT, and the derivation of each feature
+- `report.pdf`: the written report, covering the Fourier basis, STFT/DFT, and the derivation of each feature
-- `figures/` — generated plots
+- `figures/`: generated plots